Bristol retirement planning

 Residency

-Compare the tax impact of Tennessee and Virginia without pretending taxes are the only factor.
+Compare the tax impact of Tennessee and Virginia alongside home, family, and community.

 Timing